GLOBAL MARKETS-Brexit and China tensions weigh on shares as pound gets hit

 World FX rates in 2020 http://tmsnrt.rs/2egbfVh

-MILAN/SYDNEY, Dec 7 (Reuters) - World shares and other risk assets fell on Monday as growing risks of a no-deal Brexit that hit the pound hard and fresh Sino-U.S. tensions offset bets over more fiscal and central bank stimulus in Europe and the United States.
+MILAN, Dec 7 (Reuters) - World shares fell on Monday as growing worries of a no-deal Brexit hit the pound hard and fresh Sino-U.S. tensions offset bets over more stimulus in Europe and the United States.

-After surging to a fresh all-time high earlier on Monday, the MSCI world equity index .MIWD00000PUS, which tracks shares in 49 countries, turned lower to fall 0.3% by 0919 GMT.
+After surging to a fresh all-time high earlier on Monday, the MSCI world equity index .MIWD00000PUS, which tracks shares in 49 countries, dipped 0.2% by 1207 GMT.

+The lack of progress in Brexit talks dented hopes that UK and EU negotiators would be able to strike a trade deal before a looming year-end deadline, depressing sentiment across markets.

+The Brexit angst sent European shares .STOXX down 0.3% but the top casualty was sterling, which fell over 1% in a sentiment reversal from Friday when the British currency rose to 19-month high against the dollar.

+"A deal would unlock some modest upside for sterling, but a lack of risk premium means there is potential for plenty more downside should talks end without an agreement," they added.

+Brexit tensions were also felt across bond markets, while other risk-related assets also came under pressure.

-European shares fell 0.6% in early trade following losses in Asia on a Reuters report that Washington was preparing sanctions on Chinese officials over their alleged role in Beijing's disqualification of elected opposition legislators in Hong Kong.
+Earlier, Asian shares fell, dragged by a Reuters report that Washington was preparing sanctions on Chinese officials over their alleged role in Beijing's disqualification of elected opposition legislators in Hong Kong.

-The main source of angst in Europe was Brexit trade talks which hung in the balance as London and Brussels tried to bridge significant differences in a last-ditch attempt to avoid a disorderly exit by year end.
+In response to the report, China said it firmly opposed U.S. interference in its domestic affairs.

-Other potentially market moving events were also eyed, starting with a EU summit from Thursday to break an impasse over a 1.8 trillion-euro Coronavirus aid package, as well as the last ECB policy meeting of the year on the same day.
+Other potentially market moving events were also on the radar, starting with a EU summit from Thursday to break an impasse over a 1.8 trillion-euro coronavirus aid package, as well as the last ECB policy meeting of the year on the same day.

 "To say that this week will be a crunch week with lots of high risk events with potentially binary outcomes is an understatement," said AFS Group analyst Arne Petimezas.